lukejacksonn/hyperapp-wiki/What's-the-difference-between-effects-and-reducers?.md

-Reducers are functions that evaluate the current state and return a new state.
+Reducers are functions that evaluate the current state and return the next state.
 A reducer **can't** do async operations.

 Effects **can** be async, and they often are.
 Effects are used to cause side effects, like writing to a database or making requests to servers.
 Effects can dispatch other actions too, which is often the case, before or after an async task is done.